nating/tcd-past-papers/README.md

 It is currently live at: https://tcdpastpapers.firebaseapp.com/

 ## Overview
-The idea for this project is to mimic what has already been done for Computer Science students with www.github.com/nating/trinity-cs-website (https://nating.netsoc.ie), for students of every faculty of the college.
+The idea for this project is to mimic what has already been done for Computer Science students with [this project][nating-repo] that you can see [here][nating-site], for students of every faculty of the college.

 ## How it works
-Past papers are organised questionably [here][https://www.tcd.ie/academicregistry/exams/past-papers/annual/].
+Past papers are organised questionably [here][trinity-examinations].

 The past paper links have been scraped with the java programs in this repo's src files.